 When prison administrators failed to take action in response to the 2002 study about treating co-occurring disorders, it illustrated a lack of concern for reducing recidivism; understandably, though, since prisoners are their commodity.
 (It has been over twelve years since that study.
 To date, the B.O.P. has one small unit in Lexington, KY where treatment is combined.)
 In response to the study findings, Dr. Charles Curie, Administrator of the Substance Abuse and Mental Health Services Administration, said, “And we know if these inmates recover from the disorders, they’re unlikely to repeat crimes.”
 Maybe that standing alone does not carry much of an impact, but when combined with the other numbers concerning the number of prisoners suffering from dual disorders who need help and are not getting it in prison, it knocks a tremendous hole in any defense the B.O.P. or any other “incarceration agency” might make to defend not taking action years ago.
 From that same article, Ms. Elias reported that “[a] recent study of the Pennsylvania state prison system found that 85% of inmates had addiction problems, and half of them mental disorders as well.
 ‘That’s typical of prison systems nationally,'” Dr. Currie said.
 That equates into 42.5% of prisoners having dual disorders.
 Considering that the United States has approximately 2.3 million prisoners, 42.5% is a lot of prisoners and a lot of tax dollars that could have been saved if prison administrations had acted to provide treatment for those who wanted to fight their co-occurring disorders.
 One would think that those concerned with protecting the public would have concentrated their efforts to help reform and rehabilitate prisoners who would be released back into society, so that those released would not get out and collect victims by committing more crimes.

-* In one of my personal essays, I wrote about the findings reported in USA TODAY and show by the numbers how my life of crime has cost American taxpayers well over a million dollars.
+Updated 07/27/2020: * In one of my personal essays, I wrote about the findings reported in USA TODAY and show by the numbers how my life of crime has cost American taxpayers well over a million dollars.
 I also show the effect of recidivism on society from a personal standpoint.
-I added “No Sympathy” to my collection to be released soon (ESSAYS & MORE STRAIGHT FROM THE PEN by Wayne T. Dowdy, $17.95, Midnight Express Books & other print & eBook distributors ($9.95)).
-I tell part of my personal history in dealing with addiction problems and a mental illness, from which I have been in recovery for almost twenty-years.
+I added “No Sympathy” to ESSAYS & MORE STRAIGHT FROM THE PEN by Wayne T. Dowdy, $8.95 USD).